 This study was supported in part by 5R25MH087217 (PIs: Barbara Guthrie & Jean Schensul) funded by NIH-NIMH (National Institute of Mental Health).
-In addition, this publication was supported (in part) from the research aided by an NIH funded program (1K23NR014107; PI: Wei-Ti Chen).
+In addition, Dr. Chen acknowledges Dr. Merrill Singer as the mentor during her training under Research Education Institute for Diverse Scholars (REIDS) in Center for Interdisciplinary Research on AIDS (CIRA) at Yale University that offered her a chance to design and conduct this important study.
+Also, this publication was supported (in part) from research supported by an NIH funded program (1K23NR014107; PI: Wei-Ti Chen).